 - Remove from heat and set sauce pan in a bowl of cold water.
 Cool for 2 to 4 minutes.
 PRO TIP: Run 2" of cold water in the sink right before tempering the eggs.
 Turn the spigot to the other side of the sink and set the pan in the cool water.

-- Stir in the heavy cream and the vanilla, blending with the egg tempered half & half mixture.
-Cover with plastic wrap so that the film touches the custard, and place in the refrigerator for 2 hours to chill.2 cup cream, 1 tablespoon vanilla
+- Stir in the heavy cream and the vanilla, blending with the egg tempered half & half mixture.2 cups heavy cream, 1 tablespoon vanilla

 - Pour the chilled custard into the freezer bowl of your Cuisinart Ice Cream Maker.
-Set to the "ice cream" or "gelato" settings.
+Set to the "ice cream" setting, or about 25 minutes.
 If you have a different brand of electronic ice cream maker, just follow the manufacturers directions.

 - During the last 5 minutes of the churning cycle, add the candied praline pecans.